-They are a delicious combination of sweet-and-salty and are so fun to make for that make perfect little Christmas gifts.
-We are giving these away to all of our teachers and neighbors.
-I thought they were fun, inexpensive, and very kid approved.
+- Great for Christmas gifts – Chocolate-covered pretzel rods are a delicious combination of sweet and salty and are so fun to make for that perfect little Christmas gifts.
+They make easy gifts for teachers and neighbors.
+Plus they are fun, inexpensive, and very kid-approved.

 How to Make Chocolate Covered Pretzels